polareth/evmstate/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please make sure your code follows the existing style and passes all tests.
+Please make sure your code follows the existing style and passes all tests, including any new tests for verifying the new feature, if applicable.

 ## License